 There's nothing quite like warm water to melt away stress, and San Franciscans undoubtedly love a good soak.
 If you can't get away to one of our region's glorious natural hot springs, don't fret.
 There is a hot tub near you.

-Of course, SF spas take the bathing experience above and beyond, also offering massages, steam rooms, saunas, and tea.
+Of course, SF spas take the bathing experience above and beyond, and also offer massages, steam rooms, saunas, and tea.
 Here's where to warm up and chill out.

 Part Japanese-style bath house and part tea room, the Tenderloin's Onsen is flooded with warm, natural light.
 Lush plants surround the 104-degree communal soaking pool, and a redwood and cedar sauna, steam room, cold plunge, and showers are also available for extra relaxation.
 Cuddle up in a plush robe and enjoy a hot cup of tea, or go all out with a massage or acupuncture.
 Peckish afterward?
-Order light, seasonal Asian fare at the restaurant. // 466 Eddy St. (Tenderloin); reservations ($35/bath) are available at onsensf.com.
+Order light, seasonal Asian fare at the restaurant. // 466 Eddy St. (Tenderloin); reservations ($38/bath except during special hours for $28) are available at onsensf.com.

 If you haven't yet tried a Korean spa, think of it as beauty initiation (er, hazing really).
-The scrubs are implemented with militant force but promise to leave you with rejuvenated, glowing skin—as do Pearl's 24-karat-gold full-body experience.
-This women-only oasis has a hot jetted jacuzzi, a cold tub, sauna, steam room, and areas to just chill, but do also try the offerings more unique to Korean spa culture: Let a pool of marble-sized clay balls massages your aching muscles, or balance your energy and blood sugar levels in the Himalayan salt room. // 1654 Post St. (Japantown); reservations ($35 general admission) are available at pearlspasf.com.
+The scrubs are implemented with militant force but promise to leave you with rejuvenated, glowing skin—as does Pearl's 24-karat-gold extract full-body scrub and massage ($150).
+This women-only oasis has a jacuzzi, cold tub, sauna, steam room, and areas to just chill, but you should also try the offerings more unique to Korean spa culture.
+Let a pool of marble-sized clay balls massages your aching muscles, or balance your energy and blood sugar levels in the Himalayan salt room. // 1654 Post St. (Japantown); reservations ($35 general admission plus additional fees for treatments) are available at pearlspasf.com.